Peripheral Artery Disease, explained

 Breakthrough Treatment Options

-Our non-surgical, minimally invasive treatment options include:
+Their non-surgical, minimally invasive treatment options include:

 - Angioplasty— Angioplasty uses a low profile catheter with an inflatable balloon to stretch the affected artery open.
 The balloon is used to stretch the affected artery open, restoring blood flow.

-- Stent– A host of different metallic based implantable devices will be inserted in to the artery to provide a new skeletal framework to strengthen the walls and help it remain open.
+- Stent– A host of different metallic based implantable devices will be inserted into the artery to provide a new skeletal framework to strengthen the walls and help it remain open.
 Some of the stents may have drug eluding properties to prevent blood clotting and increase longevity.
 In certain circumstances, some stents may have woven mesh or a covered wall to increase longevity and durability.